 Caring for a Broken or Cracked Tooth at Home

-Remember that you should see your dentist as soon as possible if you have a broken or cracked tooth, particularly if it is accompanied by any sort of discomfort.
+Remember that you should always seek to visit Dr. Stout as soon as possible if you have a broken or cracked tooth, especially if it is accompanied by any sort of pain or discomfort.

-But before you do that, you should do take the following measures to help you deal with the problem:
+If you are unable to come into our Charlotte dentist office immediately you should take the following measures to help you deal with the problem:

 - Rinse your mouth with warm, saltwater.